omohikane/csv2excelpy/README.md

 ## Note

-The template.xlsx must made by libre office.
+The template.xlsx must be made by LibreOffice.

 ## Author